 It is the psalmist’s deepest wish that he himself not be put to shame, yet for the insolent, the proud and boasting, being put to shame is the psalmist’s prayer.
 When a believer is confronted with slander from God’s enemies, it is a natural response to wish to see the destruction of the prideful.
 Asaph lamented the prosperity of the wicked at least in part because when the wicked prosper it mars the character of God in the eyes of the heathen (Psalm 73:11).
 God’s patience toward sinners is too often mistaken for a tolerance of sin (Psalm 42:3; Psalm 79:10; Psalm 115:2).
 “Where is your God?” spew the heathen.

 Because our God is a God of patience.
 He bears with the sins of many in order to save some at the right time (2 Peter 3:9).
 Oh, our dear Lord Jesus may cry out let the insolent be put to shame for He knows His sheep.
-But when we think to say with the psalmist let the insolent be put to shame we might as well cry out for own damnation, for there was a time, (not so long ago in the grand scheme), that we were the insolent one.
+But when we think to say with the psalmist let the insolent be put to shame we often might as well cry out for own damnation, for there was a time, (not so long ago in the grand scheme), that we were the insolent one.
 We have the advantage of further revelation than our pained psalmist.
 Now the same Holy Spirit inspired this holy text as the One who is from before all time, so we don’t dispute the truth of this sentiment.
 But we need to properly understand it in the context of progressive revelation.
 David wrote this as a member of the Old Covenant.
-He faithfully relied on the promised messiah…but it seems to have escaped him that this promise of forgiveness was for even those who are enemies of God.
-For we were all once enemies of God, even the Jews (Romans 3:9).
-As Christians, we are specifically called to pray for those who persecute us (Romans 12:14; Matthew 5:44), and I don’t think God meant imprecatorily.
+He faithfully relied on the promised messiah…but we were all once enemies of God, even the Jews (Romans 3:9).
+As Christians, we are specifically called to pray for those who persecute us (Romans 12:14; Matthew 5:44), and I don’t think God meant solely imprecatorily.
 We are to see ourselves as the insolent ones who needed to have our shame imputed to Christ…and pray the same for others.

 Thank God that He may even take a prayer such as this and make someone’s enemy his friend!